Dirnei/node-red-contrib-zigbee2mqtt-devices/upcoming-changelog.md

 ### Release: `0.19.3`

 #### Features:
-- Documented additional settings for upgrading to mosquito 2.0 in the getting started guide.
+- Documented additional settings for upgrading to mosquitto 2.0 in the getting started guide.
 - Documented Mirek scale.

 #### Bug fixes: